-Young children are most vulnerable to severe infection by malaria parasites, and in 2016, 300,000 died on the African continent from malaria before their fifth birthdays.
-Some of the current antimalarial lack pediatric formulations, and there is no vaccine available to prevent malaria.
+Young children are most vulnerable to severe infection by malaria parasites, and in 2016, 300,000 died on the African continent from malaria before their fifth birthday.
+Unfortunately, some of the current antimalarial lack pediatric formulations, and there is no vaccine available to prevent malaria.
 Antibiotics that specifically block protein synthesis have long been used to treat bacterial infections, and some have activity against translation in Plasmodium organelles.
-The ultimate goal of our work is to identify a novel family of antiparasitic agents that disrupt protein-protein interaction during protein synthesis in the parasites, and that could be deployed as part of the armamentarium against malaria.
+Our ultimate goal is to identify a novel family of antiparasitic agents that disrupt protein-protein interaction during protein synthesis in the parasites that could be deployed as part of the armamentarium against malaria.